fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 }
 ```

-### Create an instance of the map
+### Render a Map

-In this step, we will create an instance of the map type as WORLD, set the width and height (in pixels or %), and finally specify the JSON data for the chart as string.
+In this step, we will set the map type as WORLD, set the width and height (in pixels or %), and finally specify the JSON data for the chart as string.

 ```json
 var chartConfigs = {